Giants' Smoak leaving Japan to be with family during pandemic

 In a comment released by the team in Japanese, Smoak, a first-year import, said his situation was hard and that he made the decision in order to be with his family.

-“His love of family outweighed everything else,” said Akihiro Otsuka, the club’s assistant representative to NPB.
+"His love of family outweighed everything else," said Atsuhiro Otsuka, the club's assistant representative to NPB.

 Otsuka, who revealed he learned of Smoak's intent on Tuesday, said the team negotiated with NPB to allow his family to enter the country during the pandemic, but that "with the coronavirus situation it is pretty difficult."